Last week my cousin called me. For the last year, she’s been writing an obituary for my grandmother who turned 90 in December 2018.

 She reached out to me, as the person she could rely on to help her with the process.
 There are several reasons for this and I wanted to share.

-If you are faced with writing an obituary for a loved one, I hope some of my suggestions will bring a smile or happy thought to your efforts.
+I hope some of my suggestions will bring a smile or happy thought to your efforts, if you too are faced with writing an obituary for a loved one,

-My grandmother is still alive and she doesn’t want us moping around after she goes.
+My grandmother doesn’t want us moping around after she goes.

 Even as she turned 90 last December, she was making jokes about aging.
 She and my 93 year old grandfather still live together in the house they built with their children in the 1960’s.
 In their lifetime, they’ve said good-bye to their parents, 2 of their 4 children, all but 2 siblings, neighbors, friends and countless others.

 Grandma Rubye is always thinking of others and she’d prefer everything get settled before she leaves this world.
 She’s funny like that.

 In fact, she’s made jokes about her demise since I was a child.
 Subtly preparing each and every one of us for the eventuality: death comes for us all one day.